gtsli/grocery_e-receipt/README.md

 $ pip install --user --upgrade -r requirements.txt
 ```
 You are set!

+## Troubleshooting
+* If you are using a virtual environment like `Anaconda`, Microsoft's C++ build tools may not work inside your virtual environment due to environment paths.
+Please deactivate your environment and rerun the build script (only `weighted-levenshtein` library requires the C++ build tools)
+* If the build script (`requirements.txt`) does not work due to a version imbalance (very low chance of happening), please either:
+	* Update your pip with: `$ sudo pip install --upgrade pip` or
+	* Go into `requirements.txt` and change the version requirements to a supported version.
+Ex: `keras==2.2.4` --> `keras==2.2.5`, etc.

 **PLEASE NOTE: Every major project folder contains their own individual and unique README that heavily details both the content of the folder and how to run it**